KovtunOleg/PICryptor/Readme.markdown

     ``` objc
     // Objective-c

+    #import <PICryptor/PICryptor-Swift.h>

     NSString *encryptedString = [unencryptedString rc4Base64Encrypted];

+    NSString *decryptedString = [encryptedString rc4Base64Decrypted];

     NSData *unencryptedData = [encryptedData rc4Decrypted];

     NSData *encryptedData = [unencryptedData rc4Encrypted];
     ```

-2. If you want to encrypt your bundle files, you should add a new run script phase in your project.
+3. If you want to encrypt your bundle files, you should add a new run script phase in your project.
 And locate it before `Copy Bundle Resources` phase, so your created encrypted files will be added to the bundle successfully.
-    * The script (please, don't forget to change `UNENCRYPTED_DIR_PATH`, `ENCRYPTED_DIR_PATH` and `SECRET_KEY_PATH` with yours)
+    * The script (please, don't forget to change `UNENCRYPTED_DIR_PATH`, `ENCRYPTED_DIR_PATH` and `SECRET_KEY` with yours)

     ``` bash
 	#!/bin/bash